For the 2026 school year, there are 2 magnet public high schools serving 257 students in Mississippi.

 What is the racial composition of students in Mississippi?

-Mississippi magnet public high schools minority enrollment is 51% of the student body (majority Black), which is less than the Mississippi public high schools average of 55% (majority Black).
+Mississippi magnet public high schools minority enrollment is 49% of the student body (majority Black and Asian), which is less than the Mississippi public high schools average of 57% (majority Black).

 Recent Articles